-Modern slavery, however, still exists around the world and continues to be a serious problem, particularly because modern slavery is not easy to recognize.
-According to the U.S. Department of State, modern slavery is used as an umbrella term for “the act of recruiting, harboring, transporting, providing, or obtaining a person for compelled labor or commercial sex acts through the use of force, fraud or coercion.”
+Modern slavery, however, still exists around the world and continues to be a severe problem, mainly because modern slavery is not easy to recognize.
+According to the U.S. Department of State, modern slavery is used as an umbrella term for "the act of recruiting, harboring, transporting, providing, or obtaining a person for compelled labor or commercial sex acts through the use of force, fraud or coercion."
 Modern slavery is often known as human trafficking.

 While over a hundred countries still have slavery, six countries have significantly high numbers:

 - China (3.4 million)

 - North Korea (1.1 million)

 India has the highest number of slaves in the world at 18.4 million slaves.
 This number is higher than the Netherlands' population and is approximately 1.4% of India's entire population.
 All forms of modern slavery exist in India, including forced child labor, forced marriage, commercial sexual exploitation, bonded labor, and forced recruitment into non-state armed groups.